Dr. Kasia Dutkowska

 About

 There are a few main things that draw my attention.
 In a way, I always wanted to know how stars form and how they influence the environments in which they are born and vice versa.
 Star formation is vital for our understanding of galaxies, their evolution, and the cycle of matter in the Universe.
 However, my interests are much broader.
-I want to understand the nature of the interstellar and circumgalactic medium and how various processes influence those regions, e.g., black holes.
+I want to understand the nature of the interstellar and circumgalactic medium and how various processes influence those regions.
 In the Universe, everything is intertwined.
 That's why I address those questions with molecules, which are widespread and tell us a lot about the physics and histories of different regions.

 What do I do nowadays?